Vyral/base-template/_posts/2022-05-31-do-you-have-to-offer-above-asking-price.md

 {% include excerpt.html %}

 It’s no secret that today’s housing market is competitive for buyers.
 Because of this, many clients have asked me, “Is it enough to just offer the asking price?”
-There’s more to purchasing a home than offering more money, and today I want to give you some tips to compete in this hot market.&nbsp;
+There’s more to purchasing a home than offering more money, so today I want to give you some tips to compete in this hot market.&nbsp;

 First, how crazy is our market?
 Nationally, the average home receives five offers and only stays on the market for 17 days. **However, the Phoenix market is even hotter than the rest of the country.** Our average days on market is only seven, but since it takes a few days to negotiate in multiple-offer situations, it’s probably even lower than that.
 On top of that, supply is incredibly low; we only have 15 days’ worth of inventory right now.